GrandLyonSmartData/rdata_docs_en/services.rst

 OSM Service (OpenStreetMap)
 ---------------------------

 The Data platform delivers a tiled mapping service respecting the WMTS standard.
-Two tilesets are provided, the 2015 Orthophotography of the Metropole, and an `OpenStreetMap <openstreetmap.fr>`_ cover of the Auvergne-Rhône-Alpes and Burgundy regions.
+Two tilesets are provided, the 2015 Orthophotography of the Metropole, and an `OpenStreetMap <http://www.openstreetmap.fr>`_ cover of the Auvergne-Rhône-Alpes and Burgundy regions.
 The WMTS service is callable from the URL :

 http://openstreetmap.data.grandlyon.com/wmts/